-The craziness all happens in Urinetown, the marvelous satirical musical presented by Andover High School's Drama at the Collins Center for the Performing Arts.
+The craziness all happens in Urinetown, the satirical musical presented by Andover High School's Drama at the Collins Center for the Performing Arts.
 And they'll be bringing it to the community for four side-splitting performances.

 About the play:

 Urinetown: The Musical is a satirical comedy musical, with music by Mark Hollmann, lyrics by Hollmann and Greg Kotis.
 It satirizes the legal system, capitalism, social irresponsibility, populism, bureaucracy, corporate mismanagement, and municipal politics.
 The show also parodies musicals such as The Cradle Will Rock and Les Misérables, and the Broadway musical itself as a form.
 In reverse pantomime style, the unconventional plotline shatters audience expectations of a somewhat pleasant ending.

 Urinetown debuted at the New York International Fringe Festival, and then was produced Off-Broadway at the American Theatre for Actors, from May 6, 2001 to June 25, 2001.
 The musical then opened on Broadway at Henry Miller's Theatre, running from September 20, 2001 through January 18, 2004, after 25 previews and 965 performances.
 Unfortunately, the timing of the September 11th 2001 attacks closed Broadway entirely over the time of its first opening, and reluctance of theatergoers to return to the shows quickly denied this remarkable work its well deserved acclaim.
 Broadway itself saw the greatness of this work, and it was nominated for 10 Tony Awards and won three.
 The acclaim continued as the main characters of Bobby Strong and Hope Cladwell were both included on New York Theatre Monthly's list of "The 100 Greatest Roles in Musical Theatre".
 This is a very funny show, and not to be missed.

 About AHS Drama